twosigma/beakerx/CONTRIBUTING.md

 # Contributing

-We welcome developers to extend and improve BeakerX in ways that can benefit everyone.
+We welcome users and developers to help us extend and improve BeakerX for the benefit of all.
+The two main ways of doing that are by filing issues and submitting pull requests.

+## Issues

+First search and see if an appropriate issue already exists.
+You can add your comments or reaction there.

+If you are reporting a bug:

+* Make sure you have the latest released version of BeakerX.

+* Include precise instructions for reproducing the problem.
+Linking to a published notebook is often a good way.

+## Pull Requests

 In order for us to accept your code or pull request, we need for you to fill out and email back to us a scan of a signed copy of the [Contributor License Agreement](http://beakernotebook.com/cla.zip).